USAREUR-AF International Tank Challenge - DV Day and Mystery Challenge

-Tankers from Denmark, Italy, Slovenia, Switzerland and the United States conduct a mystery training challenge on Feb.
-17, 2025 as a part of the U.S. Army Europe and Africa International Tank Challenge at 7th Army Training Command’s Grafenwoehr Training Area, Germany.
+Tankers from Denmark, Italy, Slovenia, Switzerland and the United States completed the U.S. Army Europe and Africa International Tank Challenge at 7th Army Training Command’s Grafenwoehr Training Area, Germany Feb.
+17, 2025.
 The USAREUR-AF International Tank Challenge builds tactical skills and enhances esprit de corps across the 11 crews from five participating Allied and Partner for Peace nations.
 (U.S. Army video by Spc.
 Adrian Greenwood)

 |Date Taken: